Do you really need an ATS resume?

 If you can’t bring your resume into compliance, you need to find another way to get yourself in front of the hiring manager.

 This is also true if you are considering changing careers.
 Applicant tracking systems are not kind to career changers.

 However, keep in mind that some companies do not allow hiring managers to accept a resume unless it is submitted through an applicant tracking system — and that policy applies even if the candidate networks his or her way to the hiring authority or connects through social media.

 Ensure your resume:

-√ Is saved in an approved format — resume is submitted as a .doc, .docx, or .txt (PDF, RTF, and JPG formats are not ATS-friendly)
+√ Is saved in an approved format — resume is submitted as a .doc or .docx file.
+Although PDF files can be read by some systems, err on the side of using a Word file.
+(RTF and JPG formats are not ATS-friendly)

-√ Does not use fancy templates, borders, or shading
+√ Does not use “over the top” fancy templates, borders, or shading

-√ Is in a single column format (no tables, multiple columns, or text boxes)
+√ Is in a single column format (avoid tables, multiple columns, or text boxes)

 √ Uses simply formatted text of a reasonable size (10 point size or above)